squidfunk/mkdocs-material/docs/blog/posts/transforming-material-for-mkdocs.md

 __This is the first article in a four-part series:__

 1. Transforming Material for MkDocs
-2. [Zensical – A modern static site generator built by the creators of Material for MkDocs].
+2. [Zensical – A modern static site generator built by the creators of Material for MkDocs]
-3. What happens to the features in Insiders <small>coming November 11, 2025</small>
+3. [Material for MkDocs Insiders – Now free for everyone]
 4. A path forward for our community <small>coming November 18, 2025</small>

-  [Zensical – A modern static site generator built by the creators of Material for MkDocs]: ./zensical.md
+  [Zensical – A modern static site generator built by the creators of Material for MkDocs]: zensical.md
+  [Material for MkDocs Insiders – Now free for everyone]: insiders-now-free-for-everyone.md

 ## A success story